 Americans have debt, and lots of it.
 Consumer debt has been growing for years.
 Last year, the figure approached a staggering $14 trillion.
 A lot of that debt is coming from mortgages, but student loans, car loans, credit cards and personal also are included in the mix.
+Here’s how to get rid of your debt for good.

 Know your numbers